Slowly moving black holes in khrono-metric model: Discussion

 \section{Discussion}

 We have found solutions of the khrono-metric model describing slowly moving Schwarzschild black holes.
 We worked at linear order in the black hole velocity with respect to the preferred frame and in the decoupling limit, i.e. neglecting the effect of the khronon EMT on the metric.
+The use of the decoupling limit allowed us to reduce the complicated system of equations for the metric and khronon to a single khronon equation in the fixed Schwarzschild spacetime.
+Expansion in the black hole velocity, in turn, split the task into two steps: solving a second-order ordinary differential equation for the spherically symmetric background, and solving a fourth-order linear ordinary differential equation for the dipole correction proportional to the velocity.
+We showed that the boundary conditions at infinity, at the khronon ``sound" horizon and at the universal horizon uniquely fix the solutions of both equations and we constructed these solutions numerically.

 The solutions we found are regular everywhere down to the universal horizon radius~$r_\star$.
-In particular, they are smooth at the Schwarzschild and khronon horizons lying outside $r_\star$.
+In particular, they are smooth at the Schwarzschild and khronon ``sound" horizons lying outside $r_\star$.
 However, the solution cannot be unambiguously continued inside $r_\star$ because of a weak branch point singularity.
 Appearance of such singularity is consistent with the general argument \cite{blas_horava_2011} that aspherical perturbations of Schwarzschild background destroy the analyticity of the universal horizon.
 This raises a question about the structure of black holes at $r<r_\star$ which likely cannot be resolved within the low-energy khrono-metric model and requires invoking an ultraviolet completion, such as Ho\v rava gravity.
 On the other hand, the singularity at the universal horizon appears sufficiently benign not to destroy predictivity in the outer region.
 Indeed, the universal horizon lies in the future of all preferred foliation leaves extending to infinity and the physics on them remains agnostic about the singularity~\cite{Bhattacharyya:2015gwa}.

-An interesting question is whether the universal horizon turns into a curvature singularity when the back-reaction of the khronon on the metric is taken into account.
-We do not expect this to happen since, as we showed, the khronon EMT remains bounded at $r_\star$.
-Within our approach, however, we could asses this EMT only perturbatively in the magnitude of the khronon couplings.
-Revisiting the analysis of \cite{ramos_constraints_2019} with inclusion of full coupled equations for khronon and gravity thus appears warranted.